Embolic risk and the role of anticoagulation in atrial flutter

 Most patients with atrial flutter should be considered for long-term anticoagulation in a manner similar to those with atrial fibrillation (AF).
 This recommendation is based not only on the fact atrial flutter carries a risk for systemic embolization but also that these patients usually have episodes of AF.
 (See "Atrial fibrillation: Anticoagulant therapy to prevent embolization", section on 'Summary and recommendations'.)

-Our approach to anticoagulation applies to all types of atrial flutter, whether it is typical or atypical, or whether it is type I or type II.
+Our approach to anticoagulation applies to all types of atrial flutter, whether it is typical or atypical.
 (See "Electrocardiographic and electrophysiologic features of atrial flutter".)

 PREVALENCE OF THROMBUS